wangvei/pydefect/sphinx/tutorial.md

 ### 4. Calculation of competing phases
 We then calculate the competing phases.

+First, we create `competing_phases` and move there.
-First, we prepare their calculation directories including VASP input sets.
+We then create directories for competing phases including VASP input sets.
-By using the chempotdiag program developed and managed by Akira Takahashi, we can obtain structures of the stable or slightly unstable competing phases.
+By using the chempotdiag program developed and managed by Akira Takahashi, we can obtain POSCARs of the stable or slightly unstable competing phases.
 ```
-python ~/my_bin/phos_pbesol/obadb/obadb/analyzer/chempotdiag/main.py cpd -m -el B N -ch 0.05
+python ~/my_bin/phos_pbesol/obadb/obadb/analyzer/chempotdiag/main.py cpd -m -el Ba Sn O -ch 0.05
 ```
 In this case, the materials of which energy above hull is less than 0.5 meV/atom are collected.

 We then generate the other input files.
+In order to fix the cutoff energy at 1.3 x maximum of the `ENMAX` for all the elements, we set `ENCUT = 520`,
 ```
 python ~/my_bin/pydefect/pydefect/main.py vos -t structure_opt -x pbesol -is ENCUT 520 --dirs *_*/
 ```